 SPEA Indianapolis alumni who have completed MPAs work for:

 The 48 credit hour MPA program offers five concentrations:

 Each course of study requires completion of the core, the concentration and the experiential requirements, in addition to sufficient electives and/or mid-career option credit.
 The core requirements of the MPA degree are 21 credit hours of work in seven courses.
 Concentrations expand on substantive areas of interest and are chosen in consultation with a faculty advisor.
 All concentrations require a minimum of 18 credit hours.
 Additionally, general electives add breadth to a chosen program, allowing you to further explore the field of concentration or enhance quantitative and analytical skills or administrative techniques.
 The experiential requirement ensures that each graduate of the MPA program gains insight into the world of public service through an experience outside the classroom.
 SPEA recommends that students complete undergraduate courses in algebra, statistics and microeconomics prior to enrolling in certain required courses.

 For a complete list of MPA courses, see Graduate Bulletin

 MPA classes are taught by an impressive cadre of full-time, part-time and associate faculty.

-Offered with the Indiana University School of Law, this program provides an understanding of the legal and managerial framework of public service, nonprofit and quasi-governmental agencies
+Offered with the Robert H. McKinney School of Law, this program provides an understanding of the legal and managerial framework of public service, nonprofit and quasi-governmental agencies

 View MPA-JD checksheet